Skip to content

 Frequently Asked Questions

-Which is better, Nature's Variety Meat Boost Salmon or Pooch & Mutt Calm & Relaxed Turkey?
+Which is better, Pooch & Mutt Calm & Relaxed Turkey or Nature's Variety Meat Boost Salmon?

 Both score 81/100 at the same £47 price, making this a category split rather than a clear winner.
 Choose Pooch & Mutt Calm & Relaxed for anxious or reactive dogs — the L-tryptophan and chamomile stack has genuine owner-reported results.
 Pick Nature's Variety Salmon if your dog has poultry allergies or a dull coat, where the omega-3-rich Norwegian salmon and freeze-dried pieces offer a meaningful advantage.
-Nature's Variety Meat Boost Salmon scores 81.0/100 overall while Pooch & Mutt Calm & Relaxed Turkey scores 81.0/100.
-Both score equally overall — the difference comes down to individual dimensions.
-Nature's Variety Meat Boost Salmon is best suited for Dogs with chicken or poultry allergies and Fussy eaters who refuse standard kibble.
-Pooch & Mutt Calm & Relaxed Turkey is better for Anxious, reactive, or noise-sensitive adult dogs and High-energy working and herding breeds needing behavioural support (spaniels, border collies, collies).
+Pooch & Mutt Calm & Relaxed Turkey scores 82.0/100 overall while Nature's Variety Meat Boost Salmon scores 81.0/100.
+Pooch & Mutt Calm & Relaxed Turkey comes out ahead, scoring higher on effectiveness (0 vs 0).
+Pooch & Mutt Calm & Relaxed Turkey is best suited for Anxious or over-excitable adult dogs where owners want a dietary calming aid before medication and Dogs with grain sensitivities needing a single-protein turkey recipe.
+Nature's Variety Meat Boost Salmon is better for Dogs with chicken or poultry allergies and Fussy eaters who refuse standard kibble.

-Nature's Variety Meat Boost Salmon costs £47.00 while Pooch & Mutt Calm & Relaxed Turkey is £47.00.
-For value, Nature's Variety Meat Boost Salmon scores 74.0/100 vs Pooch & Mutt Calm & Relaxed Turkey's 71.0/100.
-Nature's Variety Meat Boost Salmon delivers better value relative to its quality.
+Pooch & Mutt Calm & Relaxed Turkey costs £56.00 while Nature's Variety Meat Boost Salmon is £47.00.
+For value, Pooch & Mutt Calm & Relaxed Turkey scores 78.0/100 vs Nature's Variety Meat Boost Salmon's 74.0/100.
+Pooch & Mutt Calm & Relaxed Turkey delivers better value relative to its quality.

 Which has fewer side effects?